todogroup/todogroup.org/content/en/guides/os-commercial-ecosystem.md

 ## Adherence to open source culture

 A downstream project with no ecosystem and community is not really leveraging the value of open source.
-An adherence to an open source culture is needed to succeed even .
+An adherence to an open source culture is needed to succeed.

 *"One of the most important things when building an open source community is making sure that your own processes are open.
 The more transparent you can make your decision-making processes, the more of a sense of ownership your community will have.
 You also want to make sure that your process doesn't become a blocker.
 If your open source process for either inbound or outbound contributions is onerous, people will look to bypass the process or simply decide that contributing is too difficult.”* – Luke Faraone, Software Engineer, Dropbox